-Active areas of research in the BGG include:
+Active (and often inter-linked) areas of research in the BGG include:

-- Models of the genetic risk factors in schizophrenia
+- Models of genetic risk factors for neuropsychiatric illness

 - Understanding the role of genomic imprinting in the brain

 - (Epi)genetic and endocrine mechanisms influencing sexually-dimorphic behaviour

 - The role of the placenta in programming mother and/or offspring brain and behaviour

 - How epigenetic change mediates the interaction between genetics and life experiences

 - Molecular influences on postpartum behaviour and disorder risk